pitluga/subcontractor/README.md

 USAGE: subcontract [options] -- executable
-    -r, --rvm RVM                    run in a specific RVM (use `.` for ruby from `PATH`) -b, --rbenv RBENV                run in a specific RBENV (use `.` for local rbenv) -c, --choose-env ENV             run in either a specified RBENV or RVM, whichever is present -d, --chdir PATH                 chdir to PATH before starting process -s, --signal SIGNAL              signal to send to process to kill it, default TERM
+    -r, --rvm RVM                    run in a specific RVM (use `.` for ruby from `PATH`) -b, --rbenv RBENV                run in a specific RBENV (use `.` for local rbenv) -h, --chruby CHRUBY              run in a specific CHRUBY -c, --choose-env ENV             run in either a specified RBENV, RVM or CHRUBY, whichever is present -d, --chdir PATH                 chdir to PATH before starting process -s, --signal SIGNAL              signal to send to process to kill it, default TERM
 ```